cca/equella_scripts/readme.md

 Most of these are node scripts which share dependencies.
 Run `pnpm install` or `npm install` to get them.

 The fine arts junior review directory is a python project using [Poetry](https://python-poetry.org/).
-Run `poetry install` to get the dependencies.
+Run `poetry install` inside the directory to get the dependencies.

-Most tools will require their own rc file with settings, OAuth tokens, and other secrets.
+Most tools require their own rc file with settings, OAuth tokens, and other secrets.
 Each directory has an example and a readme with instructions.

 ## Notes